jeffblankenburg/31-days-of-vibe-coding/_posts/2026-01-01-what-is-vibe-coding.md

 ## Why This Matters

-I'm not a 10x developer.
+I'm not someone who claims to be a 10x developer.
 I'm a regular developer who learned to work effectively with AI.

 Three months ago, collectyourcards.com didn't exist.
 Now it's in production with real users and real data.
 That's what vibe coding makes possible.